 Teachers can register their interest

-Online teacher briefing / PD session on the Design Thinking Process
+Online teacher briefing / TPD session on the Design Thinking

 Hackathon officially kicks off at 9am